hazarpanc/Canada_Used_Cars/README.md

 In the development of this preprocessing script, I adopted several best practices to ensure robustness and maintainability.
 Exception handling is incorporated to manage unexpected errors gracefully, and logging is used to facilitate debugging and monitoring.
 The code is modular, with functions, comments, and docstrings used to enhance readability and reusability.
 I unit tested the functions to make sure they behave as expected.

-The preprocessing script includes various operations to clean and transform the data like standardization, missing value imputation, data transformation, outlier removal, mapping, filtering, sanity checks, data type conversion, and removing duplicates.
+The preprocessing script includes various operations to clean and transform the data, such as standardization, missing value imputation, data transformation, outlier removal, mapping, filtering, sanity checks, data type conversion, and removing duplicates.

 - **Standardization**:
   This included converting all string columns values to lowercase, standardizing transmission, body type values by applying specific mappings.
 Some examples to this are: